-The land for Fort Foster, located on the southwest tip of Gerrish Island in Kittery, Maine, was acquired by the federal government in 1872, making this fort the last of the "old" forts that were built in the Portsmouth area.
+The land for Fort Foster, located on the southwest tip of Gerrish Island in Kittery Point, Maine, was acquired by the federal government in 1872, making this fort the last of the "old" forts that were built in the Portsmouth area.

 The Pre-Endicott Period

-The first fortification here, planned in 1873-76, was to be a "Fourth System" 12-gun earthwork and concrete battery known as Battery on Gerrish's Island, or Battery Berry (in honor of Major General Heiram G. Berry of Maine, killed in action in Virginia in 1862), similar to the work that was begun at Fort Stark.
+The first fortification, planned in 1873-76, was to be a so-called "Fourth System" 12-gun earthwork and concrete battery known as Battery on Gerrish's Island, or Battery Berry, named after Major General Hiram G. Berry of Maine, killed in action in Virginia in 1862, similar to the work that was begun at Fort Stark.
 It was never fully completed.
 The parapet and gun platforms were built, but only two traverse magazines were completed.
 After minor work was again attempted in 1879, it was abandoned.
 No trace of it exists today.
 It was located in the area of where Battery Bohlen was later built.

 The Endicott Period

 In 1899 construction was started on new concrete batteries to help protect the Naval Shipyard in the aftermath of the Spanish-American War.
-In 1900 the site was officially named Fort Foster, after Civil War era Brevet Major General John G. Foster of New Hampshire, and the post became a sub-post of Fort Constitution.
-Battery Henry Bohlen was completed in 1902 (named in 1904, in honor of Brigadier General Henry Bohlen, killed in action in Virginia in 1862), and consisted of three 10-inch 35 cal. breach-loading rifles, Model 1895, serials 1, 13, 14 (Watervliet Arsenal), on disappearing carriages, Model 1896, serials 69, 70, 65 (Walker Co.).
-Two Hodges back-delivery projectile hoists were installed to supply the shells up to the guns.
+In 1900 the reservation was officially named Fort Foster, after Civil War era Brevet Major General John G. Foster of New Hampshire, and the post became a sub-post of Fort Constitution.
+Battery Henry Bohlen was completed in 1902, named in 1904 in honor of Brigadier General Henry Bohlen, killed in action in Virginia in 1862, and consisted of three 10-inch 35-caliber breach-loading rifles, Model 1895, serials 1, 13, 14 (Watervliet Arsenal), on disappearing carriages, Model 1896, serials 69, 70, 65 (Walker Co.).
+Two Hodges back-delivery projectile hoists were installed to supply the shells up to the guns from the magazines below.

-Battery Edward Chapin (in honor of Brigadier General Edward P. Chapin, killed in action in Louisiana in 1863) was completed in 1904, and consisted of two 3-inch shielded rapid-fire guns, Model 1902, serials 37, 38 (Bethlehem Iron Co.), on pedestal mounts, similar to Batteries Hays and Lytle at Fort Stark.
-The two-story wooden Secondary Mine Observation Station (M") was built in 1909 behind Battery Chapin, which complimented the primary mine station (M') at Fort Stark (which was later moved to a two-story wooden station at Fort Constitution).
-They were used to triangulate the position of ships in the harbor mine field.
-All that remains today is the tall concrete pedestal base for the depression-position range-finding (DPF) instrument.
+Battery Edward Chapin was completed in 1904, and named in honor of Brigadier General Edward P. Chapin, killed in action in Louisiana in 1863, and consisted of two 3-inch shielded rapid-fire guns, Model 1902, serials 37, 38 (Bethlehem Iron Co.), on pedestal-mount barbette carriages, Model 1902.
+The two-story wooden Secondary Mine Observation Station (M") was built in 1909 behind Battery Chapin, which complimented the primary mine station (M') at Fort Stark, which was later moved to a two-story wooden station at Fort Constitution.
+The mine stations were used to triangulate and plot the position of ships in the harbor mine field.
+All that remains today is the two-story concrete instrument pedestal base for the depression-position range-finding (DPF) instrument.
 A few other structures were also built during this time, including the 560-foot pier jutting out into the harbor (since rebuilt).

-In 1905 - 1907, the fort was officially garrisoned by the 124th Company, U.S. Coast Artillery Corps, and then afterwards, except during World War I (1917 - 19), was never actually manned by more than a caretaker unit from Portland, Maine (Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army) until World War II.
+During 1905-07, the fort was officially garrisoned by the 124th Company, U.S. Coast Artillery Corps, but then afterwards, except during World War I (1917-19), was never actually manned by more than a caretaker unit, specifically Battery E, 8th Coast Artillery Regiment (Harbor Defense), U.S. Army, from Portland, Maine, until the onset of World War II.

 World War I Era

-In 1917 all three guns of Battery Bohlen were removed for the intended purpose for use in France, but they never went further than the Watertown Arsenal in Massachusetts.
+In 1917 all three guns of Battery Bohlen were removed for modification as railway guns for use in France, but they never went further than the Watertown Arsenal in Massachusetts.
 They were returned to Kittery and remounted in place in 1920.
-They were reported to have never worked right afterwards, with the #3 gun completely unserviceable by 1940.
-Also in 1920, a Coincidence Range-Finder (CRF) station was built atop Battery Chapin, along with similar structures at Fort Stark and Fort Constitution.
+They were reported to have never worked right again, with the #3 gun completely unserviceable by 1940.
+Also in 1920, a Coincidence Range-Finder (CRF) station was built atop Battery Chapin.

 Two truck-mounted 60-inch Sperry searchlights were kept at the fort in 1920, to be emplaced at Seward's Point when needed (harbor positions #6 and #7), but were shipped to Fort Totten, NY in 1921.
 The searchlight shelter adjacent to Battery Bohlen was built in 1922, with a rail track to the shoreline for a rail-car mounted 60-inch Sperry light (position #5, later #12 in WWII).